Activity 5: Develop Design

-- On-site testing with people: Use models, drawings and even full-scale prototypes to trial your designs.
-These could represent elements of your scheme such as an entranceway or part of a space, or could look at specific details such as choice of materials.
-Move beyond traditional communication, such two-dimensional images and scale models, to include mockups, virtual reality and immersive experiences to engage people.
+- On-site testing with people: Use models, drawings, and even full-scale prototypes to trial your designs.
+These could represent elements of your scheme such as an entranceway or part of a space or could look at specific details such as choice of materials.
+Move beyond traditional communication, such as two-dimensional images and scale models, to include mockups, virtual reality, and immersive experiences to engage people.

 - Ongoing design reviews: It is important that all drawings and specifications are reviewed on an ongoing basis throughout the design process to ensure that the Inclusive Design guidelines and brief have been followed.
 These updated design reviews should be recorded and circulated amongst the team members and other relevant stakeholders.